 Another study of 263 men over two months found that 66% of men taking Pygeum africanum felt that they improved, whereas 31% of men taking a placebo felt this way.

 Still, Pygeum africanum remains unproven as a treatment for BPH.

-- Q Are plant extracts effective in treating BPH?
+- Q How effective are alpha-blocker drugs in treating BPH?